February 2023 North American storm complex: February 26

 The threat for organized severe weather across Oklahoma and adjacent areas was first highlighted by the Storm Prediction Center (SPC) nearly a week before the event, on February 21 with a 15 percent risk area issued for the eastern Texas Panhandle, the western half of Oklahoma and much of Kansas.
 The next day, as computer models began to exhibit greater consistency from run to run, a portion of the risk area was upgraded to a 30 percent risk area, and subsequently to a level 3/Enhanced risk on the day 3 convective outlook.
 The day before the event, this Enhanced risk was expanded northeastward toward Missouri and a level 4/Moderate risk was introduced across western Oklahoma, where increasing confidence caused forecasters to advertise the potential for a widespread damaging wind event.
 On February 26, the greatest risk area was again extended across much of Oklahoma, and the SPC also messaged the potential for a few strong/EF2+ tornadoes across southwestern portions of the state.
 The 1630 UTC day 1 outlook noted that a powerful derecho with embedded swaths of 80–110 mph straight-line winds was likely, along with embedded tornadoes – including the risk for strong (EF2+) tornadoes – and isolated instances of very large hail.

 On the morning of February 26, water vapor imagery depicted a well-defined and compact cold-core low progressing eastward across California and Nevada.
 A powerful shortwave trough accompanied this feature.
 Farther to the east, a warm front stretched from southern Louisiana across southern Texas, separating cooler and drier air to the north from a more unstable environment to the south.
 As low-level flow increased in advance of the cold-core low, southerly winds allowed that moist airmass to surge rapidly northward throughout the morning and afternoon hours.
 Much of the Texas and Oklahoma panhandles, as well as western Oklahoma, experienced a four to eight degree increase in dewpoints within just a three-hour period.
 The meteorologists at the SPC noticed this and issued a Tornado Watch for parts of Texas and Oklahoma.
 The Tornado Watch was later expanded into central, northern and southern Oklahoma.
-Also Prior to the development of thunderstorms, strong wind fields already existed across the region, with bulk wind shear topping 70 kn and forecast to increase further.
+Prior to the development of thunderstorms, strong wind fields already existed across the region, with bulk wind shear topping 70 kn and forecast to increase further.